MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 having different DNS responses to different queries, either over time or due to logic within the authoritative DNS server:

-     $ORIGIN customer.example.  ; A Multi-CDN customer domain ; This zone contains/returns different CNAME records ; at different points-in-time.
+     ; This zone contains/returns different CNAME records ; at different points-in-time.
 The RRset for "www" can ; only ever contain a single CNAME.

-Sometimes the zone has: www 900 IN CNAME cdn1.svc1.example.      ; For some subset of DNS responses ; and other times it contains:
+     ; Sometimes the zone has:
+     $ORIGIN customer.example.  ; A Multi-CDN customer domain www 900 IN CNAME cdn1.svc1.example.

+     ; and other times it contains:
-     www 900 IN CNAME customer.svc2.example.  ; For the remaining DNS responses
+     $ORIGIN customer.example.  ; A Multi-CDN customer domain www 900 IN CNAME customer.svc2.example.

+     ; With the following remaining constant and always included:
-     ; The apex is also aliased to www to match its configuration
+     $ORIGIN customer.example.  ; A Multi-CDN customer domain ; The apex is also aliased to www to match its configuration
      @     7200 IN HTTPS 0 www
      ; Non-HTTPS-aware clients use non-CDN IPs
                    A    203.0.113.82
                    AAAA 2001:db8:203::2

-     ; Resolutions following the cdn1.svc1.example path use these records.
+     ; Resolutions following the cdn1.svc1.example
+     ; path use these records.
      ; This CDN uses a different alternative service for HTTP/3.
      $ORIGIN svc1.example.  ; domain for CDN 1
      cdn1     1800 IN HTTPS 1 h3pool alpn=h3 echconfig="123..."